 The main pest species for the crop group are listed in Column 1 (although this is not exhaustive), and the pest group to which they belong is specified in Column 2.
 Companies may choose if they wish to provide data only for individual named species, which would then appear individually listed on the label.
 But underlined species have been identified as key major targets and as such it is advisable to generate data on these.
 Furthermore, data on these species then allow a claim to be made for the whole pest group (as specified in Column 2), if required.
 If a claim for the whole pest group is required but there is no underlined species, then data must be generated on all listed species.
-Extrapolation from one weed species to other weed species is generally not possible, because of the differences in the sensitivity of weed species to a herbicide.
-Therefore, columns 1 and 2 remain blank.

 Column 3 indicates the key indicator crop(s) for the crop group.
 In some instances this may be only one specified crop.
 In other cases, when separated by an 'or', the company may choose from a range of alternatives within the group.
 Data generated on crops in Column 3 may be used to extrapolate to all crops listed in Column 4.
 However, it is preferable to have data on several of the crops within the crop group, but data on the indicator crop should be available.
-In general it does not matter for the extrapolation which crop is taken in order to test the effect, as long as the application moment, cultivation time, soil coverage by crop, weeds etc. between the crops are comparable.
-For soil herbicides the soil type is also an important factor.